Finite Stature in Artin groups: Graphs of free groups

 \subsection{Amalgamated products $A*_CB$ where $[B:C]=2$}

 Let $G = A*_CB$ be an amalgamated product of finite rank free groups, where $[B:C] = 2$.
 Let $b\in B-C$, i.e.\ $bC$ is the nontrivial coset of $C/B$.

 Let $T$ be the Bass-Serre tree of $G$ (metrized so that each edge of $T$ has length $1$).
 The vertices of $T$ are of two kinds: infinite valence \emph{$A$-vertices}, corresponding to conjugates of $A$, and valence two \emph{$B$-vertices} corresponding to conjugates of $B$.
 The edges of $T$ correspond to conjugates of $C$.
-We use the convention where $C^g$ denotes the conjugate $gCg^{-1}$.
-We emphasize that using this notation, we have $(C^g)^h = C^{hg}$, but on the other hand it makes the statement of Lemma~\ref{lem:stabilizers as intersections} below slightly simpler.
+We use the convention where $C^g$ denotes the conjugate $g^{-1}Cg$, so that $(C^g)^h = C^{gh}$.

 We start with the following observation.

 \begin{lem} An element $g\in G$ stabilizes an edge $e$ of $T$ if and only if $g$ stabilizes an adjacent edge $e'$ meeting $e$ at a $B$-vertex. \end{lem} \begin{proof} Since the vertex incident to both $e$ and $e'$ has valence $2$, any element stabilizing one of the edges must stabilize the other one as well. \end{proof}